 The mini gastric bypass is a minimally invasive surgical procedure that is both restrictive and malabsorptive.
 It is also known as single anastomosis gastric bypass and is a simple operation that combines the characteristics of both gastric sleeve and Roux-en-Y Gastric Bypass.
-Apart from reducing the size of the stomach and restricting the amount of food eaten, this process also reduce the absorption of the food by bypassing approximately 6 feet of intestines.
+Apart from reducing the size of the stomach and restricting the amount of food eaten, this procedure also reduces the absorption of the ingested food by bypassing approximately 6 feet of intestines.

-In this method the upper part of the stomach is split into a tube and then joined to a loop of small intestine.
-The stomach is divided with the help of a laparoscopic stapler such that a hockey-stick shaped sleeve along the lesser curve remains, while the baggy part is disconnected from the esophagus (food pipe).
-The native/remnant stomach henceforth will not receive food anymore (since the esophagus now leads to the new sleeve).
-Approximately 200 cm of the small bowel is bypassed.
+The stomach is divided with the help of a laparoscopic stapler such that a hockey-stick shaped sleeve along the lesser curve is created, while the baggy part is disconnected from the esophagus (food pipe).
+The native/remnant stomach henceforth will not receive food once this is done (since the esophagus now leads to the new sleeve).
+Approximately 150-200 cm of the upper small bowel is bypassed.
 This means that this part of the small bowel will not come in contact with the food that comes down from the new stomach.
-The food directly enters the small bowel (jejunum) around 200 cm from its starting point, as this point is where the stomach and jejunum are connected together.
-The food therefore, runs into the new stomach and bypasses approximately 6 feet of intestine where it continues with the normal digestive process.
+The food directly enters the small bowel (jejunum) around 150-200 cm from its starting point, as this point is where the stomach and jejunum are connected together.
+The food therefore enters into the new stomach and bypasses approximately 6 feet of intestine where it then continues with the normal digestive stream.

-There are two ways by which the mini gastric bypass helps you in losing weight:
+There are 3 ways by which the mini gastric bypass helps you:

 •The portion size is reduced like in a sleeve operation, as the new stomach has around 200-250 ml capacity.